EthanPerello/npc-forge/docs/how-to-use.md

 # How to Use NPC Forge

 NPC Forge is an AI-powered character generator featuring a step-by-step wizard interface for creating detailed NPCs.
-This guide covers the wizard-based creation process, character library management, and interactive chat features.
+This guide covers the wizard-based creation process, character library management, interactive chat features, and the new portrait editing and trait management capabilities.

 ## Quick Start Guide